Helen Lee Bouygues

 more reflective forms of thought in schools, homes, and businesses.

-Bouygues has lectured around the world on business turnaround.
+Bouygues has lectured around the world.
 She sits on multiple boards, including those of companies in the retail, manufacturing, oil and gas, renewable energy, and automotive-parts sectors.

 She graduated magna cum laude from Princeton University and earned an MBA from the Harvard Business School.